 - Want to control who inherits your share of the property when you die

-In both cases, it’s important that you seek legal advice from a solicitor before signing any documents or making decisions.
-This will ensure that you are fully aware of the legal implications of your decisions and can make an informed decision about which ownership structure works best for you.
+In both cases, you must seek legal advice from a solicitor before signing any documents or making decisions.
+This will ensure that you are fully aware of the legal implications of your decisions and can decide which ownership structure works best for you.

 Speak to a Residential Property Solicitor Today